robertaicenogle/Election_Analysis/README.md

 ## Election Audit Summary

 With only minor modifications, this Python script could be used to analyze the results of future elections.
 As long as the election results are able to be converted to a readable file, such as a CSV, the script could be amended to load and import the new file.
+The script could be modified to create a new list for state elections or national elections.